RedTurtle/redturtle.rssservice/README.rst

 -------

 If you are having issues, please let us know.
-We have a mailing list located at: project@example.com
+We have a mailing list located at: sviluppo@redturtle.it

 License